Donderstal/Excel-parser/readme.md

     cd /examplePath/examplePath/examplePath

-The easiest way to find your folders path is to drag and drop a folder into the terminal, just like you would (for example) drag and dorp a file into outlook.com to add it as an attachment for your email.
+The easiest way to find a folders path is to drag and drop a folder into the terminal, just like you would drag and dorp a file into outlook.com to add it as an attachment for your email.
 After navigating to the folder, the titlebar of your terminal should change to 'ex2ex' or whatever you named the folder.
 If you want to make sure that you are in the right folder, type the following into the terminal:

     pwd

-after pressing return, this should display your current directory
+after pressing return, this should display your current directory.

 ### Installing the NPM packages